-\end{corollary} \prettyref{cor: x bar rate} establishes the full convergence rate for~\FedAPM~algorithm.
-It can be seen that the second term dominates when $T$ is sufficiently large, which relates to stochastic gradient noise $\sigma^2$.
+\prettyref{cor: x bar rate} establishes the full convergence rate for~\FedAPM~algorithm.
+It can be seen that the first and second terms dominate when $T$ is sufficiently large, which relate to initial suboptimality gap and stochastic gradient noise $\sigma^2$, respectively.
 The non-stationary client unavailability results in the third term, which relates to gradient divergence $\zeta^2$ and also to $\sigma^2$.
 The proof of~\prettyref{cor: x bar rate} follows from~\eqref{eq: x bar relation} by plugging in~\prettyref{prop: client dis} and~\prettyref{thm: z bar rate}.
 In the special case where $k$ clients participate uniformly at random, we simply have $\delta_{\max} = \delta = k / m$.
-Our convergence bound further reduces to $O(1/\sqrt{s k T})$.
-In other words, we achieve the desired linear speedup property with respect to the number of local steps $s$ and the number of active clients $k$, matching rates in the established literature \cite{yang2021achieving,wang2022,yu2019linear,yu2019parallel}.
-The linear speedup property enables a large cross-device federated learning system to take advantage of massive scale of parallelism.
+Our convergence bound attains the rate of $O(1/\sqrt{s k T})$.
+In other words, we achieve the desired linear speedup property with respect to the number of local steps $s$ and the number of active clients $k$, matching the established literature \cite{yang2021achieving,wang2022,yu2019linear,yu2019parallel}.
+The linear speedup property enables a large cross-device federated learning system to take advantage of a massive scale of parallelism.
 Notice that the consensus error~\eqref{eq: x consensus} and the convergence rate~\eqref{eq: x bar rate} have the same asymptotic order with respect to the parameters therein.
 Hence, the consensus error also enjoys the desired linear speedup property when $T$ is sufficiently large.

 {\texttt{FedAU}} {\texttt{F3AST}}